 The program was launched in December 2013 on the initiative of Concettina Sfienti.
 It offers workshops, training sessions, and network meetings for women in and around the Cluster and the Faculty of Physics, Mathematics, and Computer Science at JGU.
 Events to raise gender awareness, such as a lecture series, regularly reach a large female and male audience.
 Complementing the existing support structures at JGU, IJCP is focused on a physics-specific perspective.

-PRESENTATION FOR THE VIRTUAL STAGE - ONLINE WORKSHOP WITH JULIE STEARNS
+PRESENTATION ON THE VIRTUAL STAGE - ONLINE WORKSHOP WITH JULIE STEARNS

-If you would like to attend the event, please register at email@example.com until June 24.
-Please be aware, the number of participants is limited.
+Please be aware, that the number of participants is limited.